jduf/VMC-SUN-Heisenberg/README.md

 where

-+ args are arguments without options for instance:
++ args are arguments without options for instance **min** handles:
-	- norun: do not do run a Monte-Carlo simulation
-	- d: display the result of the simulation in the browser
+	- d: displays the results of the simulation in the web browser (can be set in **lib/lib/config.mk**)
+	- p: prints the results of the simulation in a pdf file
+	- norun: does not do run a Monte-Carlo simulation (useful to display or print the results of a simulation that already exists)
 + t is the c++ type of variable, all possible choices are:
 	- s for string
 	- d for double